terryaney/KatApp/readme.md

 Property | Type | Description
 ---|---|---
 `traceVerbosity`<sup>1</sup> | `TraceVerbosity` | Control the trace output level to display for the current KatApp by assigning desired enum value.
 The default value is `TraceVerbosity.None`.
-`refreshCalcEngine` | `boolean` | Whether or not the RBLe Framework should check for an updated CalcEngine every single calculation.
-By default, the RBLe Framework only checks every 5 minutes.
-A `boolean` value can be passed in or using the querystring of `expireCE=1` will enable the settings.
-The default value is `false`.
 `useTestCalcEngine` | `boolean` | Whether or not the RBLe Framework should the test version of the specified CalcEngine.
 A `boolean` value can be passed in or using the querystring of `test=1` will enable the settings.
 The default value is `false`.
 `useTestView` | `boolean` | Whether or not the KatApp Framework should use the test versions of any requested Kaml Views or Kaml Template Files that are hosted in the KAT CMS instead of by the Host Environment.
 A `boolean` value can be passed in or using the querystring of `testview=1` will enable the settings.
 The default value is `false`.
 `showInspector` | `boolean` | Whether or not the KatApp Framework should show diagnostic information for all Vue directives.
 When enabled, pressing `CTRL+SHIFT` together will toggle visual cues for each 'Vue enabled' element.
 Then you can use the browser 'inspect tool' to view an HTML comment about the element.
 A `boolean` value can be passed in or using the querystring of `showinspector=1` will enable the settings.
 The default value is `false`.